CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 Script Download: [Setup-CluedInSSO.ps1](../../../assets/ps1/Setup-CluedInSSO.ps1)

-You will need to specify the AKS Cluster name as it will interact with this during script runtime to gather information to popular the app registration.
-You can also override the Application Name.
+You will need to specify the AKS Cluster name as it will interact with this during script runtime to gather information required to populate the app registration.

+The AAD Application Name can be override at runtime using the parameter.

 ## Manual Setup